dustinpfister/blog_posts/_posts/canvas-example-grid.md

     drawGridAxis(ctx, grid, 'x', style);
 };
 ```

+This satisfies a desire to find a way to keep from repeating the same code, but it also results in a more complacted way of doing the same thing.

 ## 3 - Draw Canvas Grid Cells method and first Grid Constructor Prototype method